 Depending on your unique needs, an oral surgeon will perform surgery on your upper and/or lower jaw.
 Orthodontic surgery on your upper jaw can involve shifting it backward, forward, upward, and downward.
 For lower jaw surgery, the surgeon can move your jawbone forward or backward.
 Surgery is most often done in conjunction with orthodontic treatment, Please schedule a consult with Dr. Hardy to find out what is best for you.

 We advise you to wait for least two weeks after surgery before resuming your usual activities, but please do as your oral surgeon recommends.
-You should also come in for a checkup approximately one month after the procedure for an evaluation.
-Usually after 6 to 12 months of orthodontic treatment following your surgery your braces can be removed.
+You should also come in for a checkup approximately one month after the procedure for evaluation.
+Usually, after 6 to 12 months of orthodontic treatment following your surgery, your braces can be removed.
 Dr. Hardy will periodically check the progress of your smile and jaw alignment with regularly scheduled appointments.

 Schedule a Consultation

-Pleasecontact Taft Hill Orthodontics for more information about surgical orthodontics, or to schedule a consultation.
+Please contact Taft Hill Orthodontics in Fort Collins at (970) 344-4295 for more information about surgical orthodontics or to schedule a consultation.